 - For Outgoing Name ID Format, select Email.

-Now this identity provider may be selected at the login screen:
+Now, this identity provider may be selected on the login page.